harrycresswell/harry/site/content/articles/hugo-algolia.md

   params = ["categories", "tags"]
 ```

-You’ll notice we also specified the `params` we want Algolia to work with.
+You’ll notice we also specified the `params` we want Algolia to work with – Categories and Tags.

 ## Step 2: Build a JSON template